mdazfar2/Ezyshop/README.md

 - **Login/Signup with User Roles**: Seamless authentication for two user roles – **Store Manager** 🛍️ and **Shopper** 🛒.
 Store Managers add their store & handle product management, while Shoppers browse and purchase items effortlessly.
 - **Payment Integration with Razorpay**: Secure and smooth payments through **Razorpay**, providing multiple payment options for a hassle-free checkout experience.
 - **Store Manager Dashboard**: Store Managers can manage product listings, update inventory, and track orders, offering full control over their store operations.
-- **Shopper Experience**: Shoppers can browse a variety of products, compare prices, add items to their cart, and place orders with real-time delivery tracking.
+- **Shopper Experience**: Shoppers can browse a variety of products, compare prices, add items to their cart, place orders with real-time delivery tracking, and browse customer testimonials for insights.
 - **Responsive and Real-Time Updates**: Enjoy a fully responsive shopping experience with real-time updates, ensuring smooth browsing, shopping, and order management on any device.

 ## ⚙️ How It Works